actokuyt/kodecamp-classwork/vagrant/nginx-mysql-server/README.md

     * On the web server VM - `~$ nginx -V` and `~$ mysql -V`.
     * On the DB server VM - `~$ mysql -V`.

-- Also we can open `localhost:4567` on the browser and we should see the page being served by nginx on the web server.
+- Also we can open `localhost:4567` on the browser and we should see the page being served by nginx on the web server VM.

 - To confirm the VMs can talk to each other we'll try to access the database we created on the DB server from the web server using the following commands.
     * On the web server VM, run `~$ mysql -h192.168.50.5 -umy_user -pmy_password`.
 If it's successful, you'll be ushered into mysql, where you'll run the next command.